Atwater, Minnesota: History

 Atwater was laid out in 1869, and incorporated on February 17, 1876.
 The city was named for E. D. Atwater, a railroad official.
 A post office has been in operation at Atwater since 1870.

 Education

 Atwater is part of a consolidated school district with the cities of Cosmos and Grove City, which comprise the "ACGC" school district.
 Their mascot name is the Falcons.
 School colors are teal, black and silver.
 Currently, students in grades 5-12 attend classes in the neighboring town of Grove City.
 Younger students from Atwater attend ACGC North Elementary located approximately one-quarter mile from the downtown.

-Food

-The city has one bar/restaurant called The Handle Bar.
-You can also get food at Casey's General Store and Dollar General.

 Government

 The town has a three-person police department.